-Using a number of colonial documents such as baptism, marriage and death records found in the Archives in Ottawa Canada, Illinois and in Louisiana and also a few published biographies, I have identified my 9th generation great-grandmother, Anne Lemoyne.
+Using a number of colonial documents such as baptism, marriage, and death records found in the Archives in Ottawa Canada, Illinois, and Louisiana, and also a few published biographies, I have identified my 9th generation great-grandmother, Anne Lemoyne.
 Her marriage to Michel Messier dit St Michel in 1658 connects me to Canada’s early founders pictured above.

-Between 1634 and 1662, 262 filles à marier or “marriageable girls” emigrated to New France, representing one quarter of all the single girls arriving in New France through 1673.
+Between 1634 and 1662, 262 filles à marier or “marriageable girls” emigrated to New France, representing one-quarter of all the single girls arriving in New France through 1673.
 They were recruited and chaperoned by religious groups or individuals who had to assure and account for their good conduct.
-In general, they were poor, although there were some members of the petty nobility among their ranks, according to Peter Gagné author of “Before the Kings Daughters, Filles a Marier, 1634 – 1662.
+In general, they were poor, although there were some members of the petty nobility among their ranks, according to Peter Gagné author of “Before the King’s Daughters, Filles a Marier, 1634 – 1662.
 See the short video of Anne Lemoyne from Have Roots, Will Travel below:

 Children of Anne LeMoyne and Michel Messier dit St Michel were:

-Marie-Anne Messier was born on August 2, 1665 in Montreal.
+Marie-Anne Messier was born on August 2, 1665, in Montreal.
 She married Jean Brodeur on January 31 1679 in Boucherville.
 The couple had six children.
-Following the death of her husband, she married Alexandre Petit on January 8, 1721 in Varennes.
-She died in December 13, 1751 in Varennes.
+Following the death of her husband, she married Alexandre Petit on January 8, 1721, in Varennes.
+She died on December 13, 1751, in Varennes.

-Marguerite Messier was born on May 24, 1676 in Montreal.
-She married Pierre-Charles LESUEUR on March 29, 1690 in Bourcherville.
+Marguerite Messier was born on May 24, 1676, in Montreal.
+She married Pierre-Charles LESUEUR on March 29, 1690, in Boucherville.
 She had five children.
-She died on March 5, 1741 at Fort Louis de la Mobile, Louisiana.
+She died on March 5, 1741, at Fort Louis de la Mobile, Louisiana.

-Francois-Michel Messier was born on 1679 probably in Varennes.
-He first married Marie-Anne Amyot on February 10, 1706 in Varennes.
+Francois-Michel Messier was born in 1679 probably in Varennes.
+He first married Marie-Anne Amyot on February 10, 1706, in Varennes.
 From this marriage, six children were born including four boys.
-He married his second wife Marie-Jeanne Duval on October 8, 1725 in Contrecoeur.
+He married his second wife Marie-Jeanne Duval on October 8, 1725, in Contrecoeur.
 Again he became a widower.
 He married his third wife Madeleine Lefabvre on Jul 25, 1729 in St. Francois-du-lac.
 And finally, he married Angélique Poirier on Jun 8, 1744 in St. Anne-du-Bout-de-Ile.
 He died on Jun 11 1751 in Varennes.

-Rene Messier was born on April 20, 1681 in Varennes.
+Rene Messier was born on April 20, 1681, in Varennes.
 His birth is recorded in Boucherville.
-On January 18, 1706 in Varennes, he married on August 25, 1718 in Batiscan, Madeleline Guillet with whom he had eight children.
-It is in Varennes on May 22, 1758 that Rene died.
+On January 18, 1706 in Varennes, he married on August 25, 1718, in Batiscan, Madeleine Guillet with whom he had eight children.
+It is in Varennes on May 22, 1758, that Rene died.